Table of Contents

 - a room acoustic correction filter

-The crossover and the room acoustic corrections are stored by Acourate in a common file per filter output – in my case there are four (2 way crossover with 2 channels).
+The crossover, the room acoustic corrections and the ICPA are stored by Acourate in a common file per filter output – in my case there are four (2 way crossover with 2 channels).
 In the AcourateConvolver you create a matrix that connects an input with an output and with the corresponding convolution file.
 The difference time correction is given directly in milliseconds for each output.

 With a mono subwoofer, you have 2 entries in the matrix – left and right channel – which are routed to the same output with a level reduced by -6dB.
 In the AcourateConvolver, signals that are routed to the same output are added.

 The crossover was created with the help of Acourate, as already mentioned several times.
 I decided on a crossover frequency of 125Hz, which has been tried and tested by me for many years.
 Due to the very steep filter characteristics, the resonance overshoot of the Quads at about 80Hz, which I had with the analogue crossover, is completely suppressed.
 They simply no longer deliver any significant level at that frequency.
 It’s exactly the same with the resonance of the RiPol’s above approx. 250Hz.